yiwenwang-ms/microsoft-graph-docs/api-reference/beta/includes/snippets/csharp/create-accesspackageassignmentpolicy-from-accesspackageassignmentpolicies-multistage-csharp-snippets.md

 				EscalationTimeInMinutes = 11520,
 				PrimaryApprovers = new List<UserSet>()
 				{
-					new GroupMembers
+					new Microsoft.Graph.GroupMembers
 					{
 						IsBackup = true,
 						Id = "string (identifier)",
 						Description = "group for users from connected organizations which have no internal sponsor" },
-					new InternalSponsors
+					new Microsoft.Graph.InternalSponsors
 					{
 						IsBackup = false
 					}
 				},
 				EscalationApprovers = new List<UserSet>()
 				{
-					new SingleUser
+					new Microsoft.Graph.SingleUser
 					{
 						IsBackup = true,
 						Id = "string (identifier)",